 Tip: If you’ve never had a canele, make sure to try one here.
 It’s a French custard pastry laced with rum and vanilla, almost like creme brulee with a flan texture.

 Craving something healthy?
 Attached is Fresh From Hell, a smoothie and salad cafe with a name that plays on the Hell’s Kitchen neighborhood (which Times Square connects with).

 I had no idea Times Square had hip cafeterias featuring top local New York purveyors.
-At City Kitchen, aromatic steam wafted over counters serving Dough Doughnuts, Luke’s Lobster, Azuki, Kuro Obi and other New York faves.
+At City Kitchen, aromatic steam wafts over counters serving Dough Doughnuts, Luke’s Lobster, Azuki, Kuro Obi, and other New York favorites.

 Seriously, do you see my strawberry shortcake?
-It was damn tasty, too.
+It was super tasty, too.

 Why alpacas?
 Simply because the founder thinks they’re awesome!

 In my opinion, Bibble & Sip is one of the most Instagrammable cafes in NYC.